9.3.2 Maraging Steel

 Sword Making in the Old Times

-like the HSLA and maraging steels introduced here resulted from scientific
+the HSLA and maraging steels introduced here resulted from scientific insights into structures

-decisive factors for progress were the scientific revolution in the early 20th
+enterprise.
+The decisive factors for progress were the scientific revolution in the early

-century and the insights into what crystals are and how they deform around the
+20th century and the insights into what crystals are and how they deform around the middle

 In the 3000 plus years of iron and steel technology before that, our forebears did not have the slightest chance to come up with something like micro-alloyed, stainless, or maraging steels.